 Last Updated on

-If you’re reading this post, chances are you wish to learn how to start a mom blog or are simply looking to improve your knowledge in this area.
+If you’re reading this post, chances are you want to learn how to start a mom blog so you can start earning extra money from the comfort of your own home right?

-Being a relatively recent niche, there are still a lot of unexploited opportunities for anyone venturing into it.
+Being a relatively recent niche, there are still a lot of unexploited opportunities for anyone venturing into this type of blogging.

-Whatever your reason for coming here to learn how to set up a blog in the moms’ niche, we’re happy to share with you how to achieve that, plus additional tips on how to operate your website competitively.
+Whatever your reason for coming here, we’re happy to share with you how to achieve that, plus additional tips on how to operate your website competitively.

 1. Start with a name for your Mom blog

 The first thing to think about when you start a blog is the name, otherwise known as the domain name.

 We’ll be heading over to this site a little bit later to get ours free: Click here to open in a new tab.
 But don’t worry about it too much just yet, I’ll walk you through that whole process in a minute.

 Just like naming a child, finding the right name for your blog can take a toll on you.
 And it’s okay for you to take hours or days brainstorming through ideas; it only means that the blog is personal to you and your readers, as it should be.